jcatapang/deepdrugsearch/index.md

 Here is the ADMET+ interface of the Deep Drug Search software:
 ![DDS ADMET](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/dds_admet_ui.JPG "DDS ADMET")

 ADMET is an abbreviation in pharmacokinetics for "absorption, distribution, metabolism, and excretion" with "toxicity" included.
 It describes the disposition of a pharmaceutical compound within an organism.
 Enter the properly formatted SMILES representation of a drug to compute for its ADMET descriptors.
 For additional information, the drug-likeness filters are also computed: the Brenk filter and the PAINS filter.
+Each descriptor is predicted by machine learning.
+Classifiers were used for categorical predictions and regressors were used for numerical predictions.

 If your input SMILES is properly formatted, the fields would be filled in by the software.